rasky/small64/README.md

 Let's now see how the ROM is actually laid out:

            ---------------------------------
-             Post-stage0 (0x0000 - 0x003F)
+              Stage 0 ROM (0x0000 - 0x003F)
            ---------------------------------
-               Stage 0 (0x0040 - 0x019B)
+               Stage 0 (0x0040 - 0x0168)
            ---------------------------------
-           Compressed RDRAM init (0x19B - ~0x23B)
+           Compressed RDRAM init (0x168 - ~0x232)
            ---------------------------------
-            Compressed Intro (~0x23B - ~0xFF7)
+            Compressed Intro (~0x232 - ~0xFFC)
            ---------------------------------
-           IPL2 hash matching cookie (0xFF8-0xFFF)
+           IPL2 hash matching cookie (0xFFC-0xFFF)
            ---------------------------------

 So how do you decompress an intro if RAM is not available?
 That's what we do:

  * IPL2 loads what it believes to be the "IPL3" (offsets 0x40-0x1000) into
    DMEM (RSP static RAM for data).
- * Stage 0 is where execution starts (it's offset 0x40 in the ROM, which is where the IPL3 entrypoint is).
+ * Stage 0 is where execution starts.
+It's offset 0x40 in the ROM, which is where the IPL3 entrypoint is.
  * Stage 0 contains the upkr decompression code and the payload for the next stages.
-First it decompresses Stage 1 (RDRAM init) into the CPU data cache (!).
-   We use the data cache as it allows for 8-bit reads/writes that are needed for upkr to work correctly.
- * After decompression, it jumps to the Post-stage0 code in *ROM*.
-This is normally where the header is, but we put our small piece of code there.
-   This code copies the decompressed Stage 1 from CPU data cache to IMEM.
-   This is necessary because the CPU cannot execute code from the data cache.
+It decompresses Stage 1 (RDRAM init) into IMEM.
+Notice that part of Stage 0 code is put in what is normally the header space (0x0-0x3F), and since that part isn't loaded into DMEM by IPL2, it is run directly from ROM.
-   Then, it jumps to IMEM to to run it.
+ * After decompression, it jumps to IMEM to run Stage 1.
  * Now Stage 1 runs.
 This is the RDRAM init code.
 It initializes RDRAM so that we finally have our 4 MiB of RAM available for the intro.
 Then, it jumps back to Stage 0.